OVERVIEW & GUIDELINES

 Freedom in Worship Church (FIW) established a Benevolence Fund known as the “Acts Fund” to assist those individual(s) who are in urgent financial need.
 The fund is intended as a source of last resort and is to be used when an individual or family requesting assistance has explored all other possibilities from family, friends, savings or investments.
 It is intended solely as temporary assistance during a time of crises.

 Applicants are not required to be members of the church.
-The Acts Fund is to enable the church to provide financial aid that covers the basic necessities of life, including, but not limited to: housing, utilities, medical care and transportation.
+However, they must reside in the Tarrant or Dallas Counties, or have a recommendation from an existing church member (The Acts Fund Committee has final authority / discretion).
+The Acts Fund is to enable the church to provide financial aid that covers the basic necessities of life, including, but not limited to housing, utilities, medical care and transportation.
 Although not all inclusive, the following is a list of some needs that may not be met by the Acts Fund: private school tuition, business ventures or investments, law enforcement tickets, legal fees, bail bonds or credit card debt (unless credit card was used in a crises or emergency).
 Under no circumstances shall a gift from the Acts Fund be considered a loan.

-Individuals may submit a formal application directly to a member of the Pastoral Staff or via email at .
+Individuals may submit a formal application directly to a member of the Pastoral Staff or via email at ActsFund@freedominworship.org.
 Applications must include a copy of the bill, invoice or statement requesting to be paid.
-If approved, and contingent on the level of necessity, the church will provide benevolence gifts up to $1,000.
+If approved, and contingent on the level of necessity, the church will provide benevolence gifts up to $750.

 The Committee will prepare a check payable to the third party agency to which the applicant owes funds.
 Checks made out directly to an individual shall be considered on a case by case basis after all information has been considered and reviewed by the Committee (i.e. the applicant is requesting reimbursement after making a payment via an online bill pay structure or automatic withdrawal).